Skip to main content

 Update runtime configuration for a registered agent:

-# Set the router URL
+# Set the router (bare FQDN, optionally host:port)

-sudo nobgp config --router "wss://custom-router.example.com"
+sudo nobgp config --router "custom-router.example.com"

 # Enable debug mode